World Central Kitchen charity halts Gaza operations after Israeli strike kills 7 workers

 The bodies of the aid workers were taken to a hospital in the southern city of Rafah on the Egyptian border, according to an Associated Press reporter at the hospital.

-The U.S., Britain, Poland and Australia — whose citizens were reportedly killed — called for an investigation or an explanation from Israel and expressed dismay.
+The U.S., Britain, Poland and Australia called for an investigation or an explanation from Israel and expressed dismay.

 National Security Council spokesperson Adrienne Watson said the U.S. was “heartbroken and deeply troubled” by the strike, while British Foreign Secretary David Cameron called it “deeply distressing.”

-“It is essential that humanitarian workers are protected and able to carry out their work,” he wrote on X, saying his country was working to verify reports of the deaths of U.K. nationals.
+“It is essential that humanitarian workers are protected and able to carry out their work,” Cameron wrote on X, saying his country was working to verify reports of the deaths of U.K. nationals.

 Australian Prime Minister Anthony Albanese confirmed that Zomi Frankcom, 44, of Melbourne, was among those killed.
-The mayor of the southeastern Polish city of Przemysl, Wojciech Bakun, named the victim on Facebook as Damian Soból and said he was from the city.
+Damian Soból was also among the victims, according to a post on Facebook by Wojciech Bakun, the mayor of the southeastern Polish city of Przemysl, where Soból was from.

 At least 32,916 Palestinians have been killed in the war, around two-thirds of them women and children, according to Gaza's Health Ministry, which does not distinguish between civilians and combatants in its count.
 Israel blames the civilian toll on Palestinian militants because they fight in dense residential areas but the army rarely comments on individual strikes.